acmattson3/SymergySim/mqtt_standard.md

 ## **2.2 GeoJSON Definition**

 Symergy systems may publish a rendered representation of the meterstructure as a GeoJSON FeatureCollection for integration with external visualization or mapping tools.
 If this is done, the `symergygrid/geojson` topic must be used.
+This message must be retained.

 **Payload Format**:\
 &#x20;The payload must be a valid GeoJSON `FeatureCollection` containing: